 Currently humans use 30% of all the runoff (water flowing in streams and rivers) that is accessible.
 Some runoff is too remote to access practically.
-For instance, most of the Amazon river — the largest river in the world in terms of runoff — is too remote to be useful!
-It is not near the major population centers of the world (China, India).
+For instance, most of the Amazon river — the largest river in the world in terms of runoff — is too remote to be useful.
+It is not near the major population centers of the world (which are located in China and India).

 50% of all runoff occurs in the form of floods, which is largely unusable.

-Canada has 7% of the world’s renewable fresh water.
-It is easy to assume that we have an almost endless supply of clean, fresh water.
+It is easy to assume that Canada has an almost endless supply of clean, fresh water.
 Canada has 20% of the world’s total freshwater resources.
-However, less than half of this water – about 7% of the global supply – is “renewable” (that is, usable).
+However, less than half of this water – about 9% of the global supply – is “renewable” (that is, usable).
 13% is “fossil” (non-renewable) water retained in lakes, underground aquifers, and glaciers.
 For Canada’s 30 million people – about half a percent of the world’s population – this is still a generous endowment.
 But, more than half of this water drains northward into the Arctic Ocean and Hudson Bay.
 As a result, it is unavailable to the 90% of the Canadian population who live within 300 kilometers of the country’s southern border.
-That means the remaining supply, while still abundant, is heavily used and often overly stressed.
+That means the remaining supply, while still abundant, is heavily used and often overly stressed (see Figure 9.18).